• Skip to primary navigation

 Also in terms of being mobile-friendly, it’s important that tap targets, links, buttons and so forth, are large enough and far enough apart to make it easy to tap them.
 If they’re too close together, your fingers are likely to hit two at once and that provides a poor user experience.
 The size of your text also may need to be different on a phone so that it’s easy to read.

 From a practical matter, we live in an age of impatience.
-If someone clicks on your listing in search results and drums their fingers while they’re waiting for to load, they may give up before it finishes loading and go back to the Google search results.
-They are there likely to click on another listing and that “bounce” tells Google that they didn’t like what they found on your site.
+You don’t want someone clicking on your listing in search results and drum their fingers while they’re waiting for to load.
+They may give up before it finishes loading and go back to the Google search results.
+They’re likely to click on another listing and that “bounce” tells Google that they didn’t like what they found on your site.
 Not only did you lose a potential customer, but it’s likely to hurt your rankings in the future.

 Visual stability